Aditya-repo/Gesture_Control/README.md

 this is still a work in progress. production level performance should not be expected.
 Thank You.
 ## development:
 1. clone this repository or download as zip.
+2. make sure you have python 3.6.9 or above installed and also opencv version '4.1.0' or above installed.
-2. the files of concern are simple.py and action_maker.py.
+3. the files of concern are simple.py and action_maker.py.
-3. other python files contain alternate methods to achieve gesture control.
+4. other python files contain alternate methods to achieve gesture control.
-4. play around, add your own approach
+5. play around, add your own approach